ibm-cloud-docs/CDN/cdn-example-code.md

 ## Example code for listing vendors
 {: #example-code-for-listing-vendors}

-In this case, it is the SoftLayer_Network_CdnMarketplace_Vendor class which defines the `listVendors` API and must be passed as a parameter to `\SoftLayer\SoapClient::getClient()`.
-You will need the name of an active vendor later, when you create a Domain Mapping
+In this case, it is the SoftLayer_Network_CdnMarketplace_Vendor class, which defines the `listVendors` API and must be passed as a parameter to `\SoftLayer\SoapClient::getClient()`.
+You need the name of an active vendor later, when you create a Domain Mapping

 ```php